kevinrodbe/library/content/04-post-and-status-codes.md

 ## Unsuccessful

-* Respond with error type
+* Respond with error status code
 * Respond with error message
     * Should contain information so the client can fix